New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

 \subsubsection{The relation of equivalence in the \emph{special} Colombeau algebra}

-We can formulate a relation of equivalence between an element of the special Colombeau algebra $f_{\epsilon}(x)$ and a distribution $A$.
-We call them equivalent, if for any ~$\phi\in D(\mathbb{R}^{n})$~ we get
+We can formulate a relation of equivalence between an element of the special Colombeau algebra $f_{\epsilon}(x_{i})$ and a distribution $T$.
+We call them equivalent, if for any ~$\phi\in D(\mathbb{R}^{n})$,~ we have

-Then two elements of Colombeau algebra $f_{\epsilon}(x)$, $g_{\epsilon}(x)$ are equivalent, if for any ~$\phi(x)\in D(\mathbb{R}^{n})$
+Then two elements of Colombeau algebra $f_{\epsilon}(x_{i})$, $g_{\epsilon}(x_{i})$ are equivalent, if for any ~$\phi(x_{i})\in D(\mathbb{R}^{n})$

-In the original theory, which will be described below, one can easily see that for the choice of $A^{\infty}(\mathbb{R}^{n})$ mollifiers \footnote{If we do not take (in the special algebra case) the most reduced class of mollifiers, it becomes unclear what kind of results can be generally proven (with this concept of equivalence).
-Despite of that the equivalence is still used in particular cases.} all the classical relations must be respected by the equivalence.
-It respects multiplication of distribution by a smooth distribution \cite{Vickers} in the sense that: ~~$A(f\cdot g)\approx A(f)A(g)$,~ where ~$f$ is a smooth distribution and $g\in D'(\mathbb{R}^{n})$.~ From \cite{multi} it also follows that it must respect (in the same sense) the multiplication of piecewise continuous functions (we mean here regular distributions given by piecewise continuous functions).
-The other important theorem says \cite{Damyanov} that if $g$ is a distribution and $f\approx g$, then for arbitrary natural number $n$~ it holds ~$D^{n}f\approx D^{n}g$.~ The fourth important theorem states \cite {Damyanov} that if $f$ is equivalent to distribution $g$, and if $h$ is a smooth distribution, then $f\cdot h$ is equivalent to $g\cdot h$.
+For the choice of $A^{\infty}(\mathbb{R}^{n})$ mollifiers the following relations are respected by the equivalence: \begin{itemize} \item It respects multiplication of distribution by a smooth distribution \cite{Vickers} in the sense that: ~~$C(f\cdot g)\approx C(f)\cdot C(g)$,~ where ~$f$ is a smooth distribution and $g\in D'(\mathbb{R}^{n})$.~ \item It respects (in the same sense) multiplication of piecewise continuous functions (we mean here regular distributions given by piecewise continuous functions) \cite{multi}. \item If $g$ is a distribution and $f\approx g$, then for arbitrary natural number $n$~ it holds ~$D^{n}f\approx D^{n}g$ ~\cite{Damyanov}. \item If $f$ is equivalent to distribution $g$, and if $h$ is a smooth distribution, then $f\cdot h$ is equivalent to $g\cdot h$ ~\cite{Damyanov}. \end{itemize}